-Thanks to the co-location of all precise positioning space based techniques (VLBI, SLR, LLR and GPS), CGS is one of the few "fundamental" stations in the world.
-With the objective of exploiting the maximum integration in the field of Earth observations, in the late 1980s ASI extended CGS involvement also to remote sensing activities for present and future missions (ERS-1, ERS-2, X-SAR/SIR-C, SRTM, ENVISAT, COSMO-SkyMed).
+Thanks to the co-location of all precise positioning space based techniques (VLBI, SLR, LLR and GPS) and the Absolute Gravimeter, CGS is one of the few "fundamental" stations in the world.
+With the objective of exploiting the maximum integration in the field of Earth observations, in the late 1980s ASI extended CGS' involvement also to remote sensing activities for present and future missions (ERS-1, ERS-2, X-SAR/SIR-C, SRTM, ENVISAT, and COSMO-SkyMed).